react-native-maps/react-native-maps/docs/installation.md

     }
 ```

-6. (React Native all versions) Ensure that you have Google Play Services installed:
+5. Ensure that you have Google Play Services installed:

   * For the Genymotion emulator, you can follow [these instructions](https://www.genymotion.com/help/desktop/faq/#google-play-services).
   * For a physical device you need to search on Google for 'Google Play
     Services'.
 There will be a link that takes you to the Play Store and
     from there you will see a button to update it (do not search within the
     Play Store).

-That's it, you made it! :+1:

----

 ## Troubleshooting